Non-Hermitian sensing in the absence of exceptional points

 The first term on the right-hand side of Eq.~(\ref{ds}) (in the second line) comes from the fluctuation of photons, which can be averaged out through repetitive measurements.
 Namely, the term tends to zero when $N\gg 1$.
 By contrast, the second term comes from the background noise, which is independent of $N$ and cannot be averaged out.

 We experimentally demonstrate the performance of the non-Hermitian sensor in the presence of background noise.
 We use two light-emitting diode (LED) which are placed close to the APDs, to simulate the background noise.
 We adjust the intensity of the LEDs to ensure that the changes in $N'_{H,V}$ are proportional to $N$.
 For simplicity, we choose $\eta_V=1.2\eta_H$.
 We choose the working point of the sensor, i.e., $\lambda$ corresponding to $|\chi_{\lambda}|_\text{max}$, and repeat measurements for $50$ times for each of the noise strengths chosen in our experiment.
-For the measured population of the state $\ket{H}$, we calculate the standard deviation $\Delta \bar{S}'$ based on Eq.~(\ref{ds}) and $\Delta \lambda=\Delta\bar{S}'/|\chi_{\lambda}|_\text{max}$ through the propagation of error.
+For better contrast, we adopt the same integration time and photon counts for the non-Hermitian and Hermitian sensors, to simulate the saturation for detectors.
+Although the input photon intensity in the non-Hermitian case is higher than that in the Hermitian case, it should not matter for saturated detectors, as the measurement results would be the same when further increasing the input photon intensity of the Hermitian detector.
+For the measured population of the state $\ket{H}$ with the measurement noise $\Delta S'$ in Eq.~(\ref{ds}), the measurement uncertainty of the parameter $\lambda$, namely the minimum error between the estimated and true values of $\lambda$, is quantified by $\Delta \lambda\approx \Delta S'/|\chi_{\lambda}|_\text{max}$ through the propagation of error ~\cite{supp}.

 In Fig.~\ref{noise}, we show how the measurement uncertainty varies as a function of the noise strength $\eta_H$, for both the non-Hermitian and Hermitian sensors.
-The results show that, with increasing noise strength, the measurement sensitivity $\Delta \lambda$ ($\Delta \theta_1$) deteriorates in both cases.
+The results show that, with increasing noise strength, the measurement uncertainty $\Delta \lambda$ ($\Delta \theta_1$) deteriorates in both cases.
 However, $\Delta \lambda$ ($\Delta \theta_1$) of the non-Hermitian sensor is always smaller compared to the Hermitian one.
-Thus, the non-Hermitian sensor possesses enhanced sensitivity compared to the Hermitian counterpart in the presence of background noise.
-As such, non-Hermiticity allows one to enhance the measurement sensitivity, over a conventional Hermitian sensor, both with and without noise.
+Thus, the non-Hermitian sensor possesses improved performance compared to the Hermitian counterpart in the presence of background noise.
+As such, non-Hermiticity allows one to reduce the measurement uncertainty, over a conventional Hermitian sensor, both with and without noise.